MicheleCotrufo/pdf2doi/README.md

 if the DOI of another paper is present in the pdf text and it appears before the correct DOI.
 A quick and dirty solution to this problem is to manually add the correct DOI to the metadata of the file (with the methods shown [here](#Manually-associating-the-right-identifier-to-a-file) ).
 In this way, ```pdf2doi``` will always retrieve the correct DOI, which is useful for the generation of bibtex entries and for when ```pdf2doi```  is used for other bibliographic purposes.

+Currently, only the format of arXiv identifiers in use after [1 April 2007](https://arxiv.org/help/arxiv_identifier) is supported.

 ## Installation